sommergeo/dimgul-input/docs/runoff_endless_experiment.md

 ### Runoff simulation

-We simulate expected runoff of each day of any given timeseries, in this example for the range 1500–2018.
+Now, We simulate expected runoff for each day of any given timeseries, in this example for the range 1500–2018.
 We create randomized values, based on the observed annual discharge distribution, which was derived from the time series 1960-2018.
 The random values are derived through a gaussian function from the observed mean and standard deviation.

 ``` r
 set.seed(2020)